Higher-Order Hit-&-Run Samplers for Linearly Constrained Densities: Conclusion

 Given the good performance of MAPLA and the Dikin walk in the \emph{``narrow''} polytopes and \HRshortname{}s weakness in such cases, engineering second-order methods that combine rounding transformations or barrier-based metrics with curvature estimates might strike a balance for even more robust constrained samplers.

-While our introduced scaled squared Hessian metric and $\delta$-parametrization of the step size for the second-order methods show empirically improved performance, future work needs to investigate whether this is more broadly applicable.
+While our introduced scaled squared Hessian metric and $\delta$-parametrization of the step size for the second-order methods show empirically improved performance, future work needs to investigate whether this is more generally applicable.